West Yorkshire Prepared is the Local Resilience Forum for West Yorkshire.

-- We assess the types of hazards that might affect our region
+- Assess the types of hazards that might affect our region

 - Put plans in place to address different types of emergencies